eleanortrollope/diabetesproject/README.md

 1: Linear classifier (logistic regression) with a multiplicative linear interaction term.
 Matrix of interaction term p-values.
 2: Non-linear classifier (gradient boosting).
 Matrix of H-statistic values.
 (Friedman, J. H., & Popescu, B.(2008).
 Predictive Learning Via Rule Ensembles.
 The Annals of Applied Statistics, Vol. 2, No. 3, 916–954, DOI: 10.1214/07-AOAS148.)
+- Gradient Boosting Regressor, n_estimators=100, random_state=0

+### Results
+##### Key Findings
+1. No significant linear interactions found
+2. Non-linear interactions identified

+See Figure.
+1. Linear interactions: Matrix of p-values of the logistic regression interaction term, characterising a linear interaction.
+-  No p-values were significant when applying a significance level of 0.05 with Bonferroni correction.
+Values enclosed by blue rectangles were significant before correction and so were explored by PDPs.
+The leading diagonal is the p-value of a single variable logistic regression, showing only four variables were significant on their own.

+2. Non-linear interactions: A matrix of H-statistic values for the non-linear model
+- Higher H-statistic values indicate stronger interaction.
+Many interactions were identified.
+Due to the nature of the H-statistic, investigating variance of the output of the partial dependence, this could indicate any type of interaction.